 Look for red snapper in your fresh seafood section.
 You want to use a white fish that flakes apart easily when grilled, and that’s why red snapper is perfect.
 Haddock, cod, tilapia and halibut would all be good substitutes for red snapper in this recipe.
 They will all be delicious when grilled and topped with the fresh pineapple salsa.

 It couldn’t be much easier to make the salsa.
 It’s simply a mix of minced fresh pineapple, minced sweet onion, minced yellow/green/red bell pepper and minced fresh cilantro.
 That’s it!
 If you don’t wish to buy a whole fresh pineapple, look for already chopped fresh pineapple in your produce section.
 Canned pineapple may also be used in a pinch.

 Weight Watchers Friendly!

 This easy grilled snapper recipe is very much Weight Watchers friendly.
-If you are following the WW Freestyle program, each serving of this recipe can be counted as just one point.
-If you’re not following the WW program, you can just be happy that this is a nice, healthy dinner choice.
+If you are following the WW Points plan, you’ll find a link to the WW Points on the recipe card below.
+If you’re not following a diet plan, you can just be happy that this is a nice, healthy dinner choice.